wconnorr/winkilo/README.md

 In addition, it may be necessary to enable virtual terminal (VT) commands in the terminal:
 `Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1`

+### User Guide

+KiloGuide.md contains explanations of features for the average (nontechnical) user.

 ### Customization

 Kilo was designed to be lightweight and easy to customize.
 I haven't added customization in the application itself, but minor modifications to the `/*** CUSTOMIZATION ***/` section of the `.h` file.